cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 know that this has succeeded?
 -->

+- Describe the two kind of metrics that are going to be stored:
+  - Project-related metrics: specific metrics that a given project might request
+  - Sustainability metrics: the metrics related to the green review
-- Describe the steps and infrastructure needed to report and store the results of the pipeline.
+- Describe the steps and infrastructure needed to report and store the results of the pipeline:
+  - Collect: the action of getting the metrics from their producers
-- Export and store the reported metrics in an accessible format.
+  - Store: the action of saving the metrics in a state
+  - Share: how to expose the metrics for the CNCF project maintainers
+- For each step describe how the action should be implemented and why

 ### Non-Goals